 The Quest: Food, Ethics, and Society

-This seminar is devoted to introducing first-year honors students to various forms of academic inquiry, i.e. "The Quest" for knowledge.
-We will read scholarly articles, engage in discussions and debates, and participate in experiential and service learning opportunities tof help us understand the impact that our seemingly personal food choices have on other people, animals, and the environment.
+This seminar is devoted to introducing first-year honors students to various forms of academic inquiry, i.e. “The Quest” for knowledge.
+We will read scholarly articles, engage in discussions and debates, and participate in experiential and service learning opportunities to help us understand the impact that our seemingly personal food choices have on other people, animals, and the environment.

 Instructor: Dr. Stacy Lopresti-Goodman